countable-web/open-source-corporation/engineering/OPERATIONS.md

   * When something breaks, make it as transparent as possible (easy to see what happened)
   * Save as much time for developers as possible, by automating their deployments, dev env setup, and testing.
   * Eliminate unnecessary differences between projects, and have everything follow convention when there's no reason for deviations.
+  * Reduce and simplify the steps needed to start a new project and integrate with everything (slack, jenkins, sentry)

 ## More specific goals (draft, may change)